tibatesla/myproject/README.md

 # myproject
-A simplw webpage for restaurant
+A simplw webpage for sunrise restaurant.